WojciechPulik/demo-shop1/README.md

 # demo-shop1

 ## Online shop (making in progress)
-This web-application is going to be an online shop with CMS, ready to use in e-commerce market.
+This web-application is going to be an online shop with CMS.
+Will be ready to use in e-commerce market.

 ## Technologies
 * Java 11